 |Drug Liking* (Emax )||Mean (SD)||61.81 (15.64)||82.72 (10.95)||54.5 (11.77)|

 |Take Drug Again* (Emax )||Mean (SD)||47.67 (27.84)||71.36 (23.49)||45.92 (17.50)|

 |Median (Range)||50 (0-100)||78.5 (18-100)||50 (0-97)|

 The in vitro data demonstrate that XTAMPZA ER has physicochemical properties expected to make abuse by injection difficult.
-The data from pharmacokinetic and human abuse potential studies, along with support from the in vitro data, also indicate that XTAMPZA ER has physicochemical properties that are expected to reduce abuse via the intranasal route.
-The data from the oral pharmacokinetic studies of manipulated XTAMPZA ER demonstrated a lack of dose dumping with no increase in oxycodone levels compared to intact XTAMPZA ER.
-Although the results of the oral human abuse potential study showed a difference in the Drug Liking endpoint, there was no statistically significant reduction in the response to Take Drug Again.
-Therefore, it cannot be concluded that XTAMPZA ER has physicochemical properties that are expected to reduce abuse via the oral route.
+The data from pharmacokinetic and human abuse potential studies, along with support from the in vitro data, also indicate that XTAMPZA ER has physicochemical properties that are expected to reduce abuse via the oral and intranasal routes.
+The data from the oral pharmacokinetic studies of crushed or chewed XTAMPZA ER demonstrated a lack of dose dumping with no increase in oxycodone levels compared to intact XTAMPZA ER.

-However, abuse of XTAMPZA ER by injection and by the nasal route of administration, as well as by the oral route is still possible.
+However, abuse of XTAMPZA ER by injection and by the oral and nasal routes of administration is still possible.